flarum/docs/docs/install.md

 ## URL Rewriting

 ::: tip Current Instructions
-If you are installing Flarum while this notice is present, these instructions are for a future version of Flarum, 0.1.0 Beta 8.
+These instructions are for a future version of Flarum, 0.1.0 Beta 8.
 Please reference [the following page](https://github.com/flarum/flarum.github.io/blob/20322c0e6011e4f304ae7e95f41594a0b086bc27/_docs/installation.md) for instructions to configure URL Rewriting at this time.
 **Do not follow the instructions below.**

 ### Apache